 Cell Proliferation Induced by GM‑CSF and Neutralization by Canine GM‑CSF Antibody.

 Recombinant Canine GM‑CSF (Catalog # 1546-GM) stimulates proliferation in the TF‑1 human erythroleukemic cell line in a dose-dependent manner (orange line).
 Proliferation elicited by Recombinant Canine GM‑CSF (15 ng/mL) is neutralized (green line) by increasing concentrations of Goat Anti-Canine GM‑CSF Antigen Affinity-purified Polyclonal Antibody (Catalog # AF1546).
 The ND50 is typically 2-8 µg/mL.

 GM‑CSF in Canine PBMCs.
 GM‑CSF was detected in immersion fixed canine peripheral blood mononuclear cells (PBMCs) treated with Calcium Ionomycin and PMA using Goat Anti-Canine GM‑CSF Antigen Affinity-purified Polyclonal Antibody (Catalog # AF1546) at 15 µg/mL for 3 hours at room temperature.
 Cells were stained using the NorthernLights™ 557-conjugated Anti-Goat IgG Secondary Antibody (red; Catalog # NL001) and counterstained with DAPI (blue).
 Specific staining was localized to cytoplasm.
 View our protocol for Fluorescent ICC Staining of Non-adherent Cells.

 GM-CSF was initially characterized as a factor that can support the in vitro colony formation of granulocyte-macrophage progenitors.
 It is also a growth factor for erythroid, megakaryocyte, and eosinophil progenitors.
 GM-CSF is produced by a number of different cell types (including T cells, B cells, macrophages, mast cells, endothelial cells, fibroblasts, and adipocytes) in response to cytokine or inflammatory stimuli.
 On mature hematopoietic cells, GM-CSF is a survival factor for and activates the effector functions of granulocytes, monocytes/macrophages, and eosinophils (1, 2).
 GM-CSF promotes a Th1 biased immune response, angiogenesis, allergic inflammation, and the development of autoimmunity (3-5).
 It shows clinical effectiveness in ameliorating chemotherapy-induced neutropenia, and GM-CSF transfected tumor cells are utilized as cancer vaccines (6, 7).
 The 22 kDa glycosylated GM-CSF, similar to IL-3 and IL-5, is a cytokine with a core of four bundled alpha ‑helices (8-10).
 Mature canine GM-CSF shares 49-57% amino acid sequence identity with mouse and rat GM-CSF and 69-72% with feline, human, and porcine GM‑CSF.
 GM-CSF exerts its biological effects through a heterodimeric receptor complex composed of GM-CSF R alpha /CD116 and the signal transducing common beta chain (CD131) which is also a component of the high-affinity receptors for IL-3 and IL-5 (11, 12).
 In addition, GM‑CSF binds a naturally occurring soluble form of GM‑CSF R alpha (13).
 The activity of GM‑CSF is species specific between human and mouse, although human GM‑CSF is active on canine cells (14, 15).

 R&D Systems personnel manually curate a database that contains references using R&D Systems products.
-The data collected includes not only links to publications in PubMed, but also provides information about sample types, species, and experimental conditions.